-Following the breach of the U.S. Capital on Jan.
-5, 2021, many commentators have begun discussing legal terms such as sedition, insurrection, and terrorism in describing events that took place and the charges individuals who participated may face.
+Following the breach of the U.S. Capital on January 6, 2021, many commentators began discussing legal terms such as sedition, insurrection, and terrorism in describing events that took place and the charges individuals who participated may face.
 The following materials provide additional information and insight on the legal aspects of these concepts.

 Press and Speech under Assault by

 A review of the legal history of sedition in the U.S. from the perspective of the Supreme Court.

 Freedom of Speech and Incitement Against Democracy by